TimTeaFan/tt_website/content/post/2023-dplyr-many-models/index.md

 In this case, the [`modelsummary()`](https://vincentarelbundock.github.io/modelsummary/reference/modelsummary.html) function from the package of the same name proves extremely helpful.
 It creates an Excel file that includes both model statistics and estimator results, which is convenient when reporting our model findings to a non-R-user audience.

 The great feature of [`modelsummary()`](https://vincentarelbundock.github.io/modelsummary/reference/modelsummary.html) is that it accepts list-columns of model objects, such as our `mod` column containing many `lm` objects, as input.
-We can specify various output formats - below we choose `".xlsx"`.
+We can specify various output formats---below we choose `".xlsx"`.
 Numerous other arguments allow us to trim the results for a more compact table.
 Here, we opt to omit the AIC, BIC, RMSE and log likelihood model statistics, as well as the coefficient size of the intercept.
 Setting the `stars` argument to `TRUE` adds the typical p-value stars to the estimators.

 <div class="highlight">